Eppo-exp/eppo-docs/docs/sdks/client-sdks/ios.md

 More details about logging and examples (with Segment, Rudderstack, mParticle, and Snowplow) can be found in the [event logging](/sdks/event-logging/) page.
 :::

-## Appendix

-### Publishing releases

-Swift Package Manager relies on semantic versioning without a prefix, such as `v`.

-When publishing a release of the Swift SDK, use a git tag such as `3.2.1`.